-The Chrome Domes had sent their urgent message to star system LSMFT-456.
-Hundreds of light years away, on the distant planet Brill, the beam entered the studio window of Terpsichore’s two writing partners, the aliens, Ada and Buddy Brill.
-The signal from the Chrome Domes was a plea for action, reaching into deep space.
+The Chrome Domes had sent their urgent message to star system LSMFT-456, hundreds of light years away, on the distant planet Brill, the beam entered the studio window of Cori’s two alien song writing partners, named Ada and Buddy Brill.
+The signals from the Chrome Domes were a plea for action, reaching deep into the universe.

 “The Chosen One is ready.”
 The coded message said.
-“Please ask Terpsichore, to weave a special toupee for our new inductee, Johnny Passion.”
+“Please have Cori weave a special toupee for our new inductee, Johnny Passion.”

-Johnny Passion, the washed up pop star, was about to be given a second chance at showbiz, thanks to his number one fan, the heavenly muse.
+Johnny Passion, the washed up pop star, was about to be given a second chance, thanks to his number one fan, the heavenly muse.

 “Toupee or not toupee!”
 The ghosts chanted as they dematerialized back into the endless night.

 .
-Johnny Passion was Cori’s last hope for the renaissance of quality music.
+Johnny Passion was Cori’s and the Earth’s last hope for the renaissance of quality music.